 Short Biography of John Lennon

 John Lennon was born, October 1940, during a German air raid in Oxford Street Maternity hospital, Liverpool.
-During his childhood, he saw little of his father, Freddie, who went AWOL whilst serving in the navy.
+During his childhood, he saw little of his father Freddie, who went AWOL whilst serving in the navy.
 For several years, John was brought up by his mother’s sister Mimi.

 Whilst in his early teens he got his first guitar and would spend many hours playing.
-His aunt Mimi, used to regularly say:
+His aunt Mimi used to regularly say:

 “The guitar’s all very well, John, but you’ll never make a living out of it.”

-In the late 1950s John formed a rock group called the Quarry Men Skiffle Band.
-This was the precursor to the Beatles.
+In the late 1950s, John formed a rock group called the “Quarry Men Skiffle Band”, which was a precursor to the Beatles.
 In 1957, he met and formed a successful musical partnership with Paul McCartney.
 They complemented each other very well.
 Lennon focused on the more satirical aspects and McCartney veered towards the more optimistic cheerful qualities.
 Lennon was considered the leader of the Beatles, due to his superior age and also his musical abilities.
 It was, however, McCartney who persuaded Lennon to allow George Harrison to enter the band as lead guitarist.

-During the great success of the Beatles, during the 1960s John Lennon would often be the figurehead for the group, although, they maintained that the decisions of the group were democratic.
+During the great success of the Beatles during the 1960s, John Lennon would often be seen as the figurehead for the group, although they maintained that the decisions of the group were democratic.

 He claimed this was a mere observation, which was probably true in England.
 Nevertheless, it led to a boycott in the US, especially in the deep south.
-There was also a wave of record burnings, although Lennon wryly remarked that to burn them they had to buy them first.
+There was also a wave of record burnings – although Lennon wryly remarked that to burn them they had to buy them first.

 John Lennon and Meditation

 “I believe in God, but not as one thing, not as an old man in the sky.
 I believe that what people call God is something in all of us.
 I believe that what Jesus and Mohammed and Buddha and all the rest said was right.
 It’s just that the translations have gone wrong.”

 – John Lennon